andrewjstryker/vim-configuration/README.md

 # Vim Configuration

+You probably **don't** want to clone this repository.
+I have been using Vim for a couple of decades and I care about my environment for editing file.
+I have put quite a bit of thought into how I want to edit files and how I want maintain a consistent environment across several machines.
+So instead, explore this repository to see how I manage my Vim environment using native Vim package management and [Git submodules](https://git-scm.com/docs/git-submodule).
+Also, I explain which packages I use and, in some cases, which popular packages I don't use.

 Maintaining a consistent Vim environment across several machines can be a bit of a pain.
 That's mostly due to trying to keep third-party plugins and packages in sync.
 This project shows how to synchronize a complex configuration using: